Organisational Development and Finances

 Staff

-There were no staff changes in 2025 and The total Secretariat staff at the end of 2025 remained at 5,4 FTE.
+There were no staff changes in 2025 and the total Secretariat staff at the end of 2025 remained at 5,4 FTE.

 Member's Dialogue